Chapter 16 » 16.33

 a.
 Marriages in England and Wales

-Each of the couple intending to marry must give notice of the intended marriage, in person, to the superintendent registrar of the district in which he or she resides, and has resided for the period required by law, accompanied by the documentary evidence required.
+Each of the couple intending to marry must give notice of the intended marriage, in person, to the superintendent registrar of their district of residence, and has resided for the period required by law, accompanied by the documentary evidence required.
 Marriages may take place in areas other than those in which the certificates were issued.
 A statutory fee is payable by each person at the time of giving notice.
-After the expiration of the period required by law the superintendent registrar will, on application, issue a certificate stating that the notice required by law has been duly complied with.
-The superintendent registrar’s certificate is valid for twelve months after the entry in the marriage notice book, after which it expires.
+After the expiration of the period required by law the superintendent registrar will issue a marriage schedule.
+The schedule is valid for a fixed period.
 After expiry, the application must start afresh.